bitmeal/soem_driver_ros2/soem_driver/README.md

 ```

 ### configure joint claims
 configure function claims of a joint by specifying the slaves' and claims' name, separated by a `/`; e.g. `controller_0/drive_0`.
 Provide the claims as a *YAML* sequence (list) of strings.
 For a single claim you may use a string without embedding into a sequence. command and state interface mapping between joints and slave claims is performed automatically. to use only a specific command or state interface of a claim, specify it as `<slave>/<claim>/[state|command]/<interface_name>`.
-See next section for mor info.
+See next section for more info.
 ```xml
   <ros2_control name="GenericSystem" type="system">